 Recognizing the Personal Challenges of the Coronavirus

-I’m so thankful for technology that gives her the ability to virtually hang out with her friends and have classes online.
+I’m so thankful for technology that gives him the ability to virtually hang out with his friends and have classes online.
 My heart breaks for the class of 2020, as they have lost so much.
 Their senior year, the culmination of 12 years of school, has been stolen by this virus.
 No prom, no graduation, no celebration of that accomplishment.
 The grief is real in the hearts of so many.

 That feeling we all have right now—that heavy feeling, that fatigue that plagues you even though you didn’t do anything—that, my friends, is grief.
 Many people have anger, and that too is a form of grief.
 We are all grieving the loss of the life we knew or what might have been.